redhat-cop/openshift-toolkit/capacity-dashboard/README.md

 # Capacity Management Dashboard

 This repo adds a capacity management Grafana dashboard.
-The intent of this dashboard is to answer a single question: Do I nee a new node?
+The intent of this dashboard is to answer a single question: Do I need a new node?

 We believe this is the most important question when setting up a capacity management process.
 We are aware that this is not the only question a capacity management process may need to be able to answers to.
 So, this should be considered the starting point for organizations to build their capacity management process.